-Billing is one place where digital benefits are a complete no-brainer.
+Invoicing and premium payment are one place where digital benefits are a complete no-brainer.
 With a digital experience, HR can:

-- Get email reminders so they never forget a bill - View and pay a single bill for all their benefits from a carrier, with continually updated information that makes reconciling a thing of the past - See billing in as much or as little detail as they like - Easily access historical billing data - Align payments and invoices to the right cost centers so that they correctly map to the organization for accounting purposes - Add or delete bank accounts with just a few clicks - Pay online, or send a check if they'd prefer - Get instant payment confirmation so they can complete transactions with confidence
+- Get email reminders so they never forget a bill - View and pay a single bill for all their benefits from a carrier, with continually updated information that makes reconciling a thing of the past - See billing in as much or as little detail as they like - Easily access historical billing data - Add or delete bank accounts with just a few clicks - Pay online, or send a check if they'd prefer - Get instant payment confirmation so they can complete transactions with confidence

 Digital benefits let HR mark bill payment off their list - fast.
-And the time they save is time they can give back to their employees.
+And the time they save is time they can give back to their employees, providing the expert, personal service that is the hallmark of a great place to work.